Spice Addiction – What You Need To Know

 Spice effects can vary because of the broad nature of its contents.
 Two synthetic cannabinoids might be about as far from one another as two substances can get.

-One gets the individual high, producing a lot of interesting thought patterns and unique effects on mood, heart rate, and perception.
-The other sinks into the body and works to improve the immune system, possibly reducing pain and anxiety.
+One gets the individual high, producing a lot of exciting thought patterns and unique effects on mood, heart rate, and perception.
+The other sinks into the body and improves the immune system, possibly reducing pain and anxiety.

 A third cannabinoid might drive you crazy, produce aggression, and change your state of mind altogether.

-The other natural cannabinoids we know about have their own unique properties as well.
+The other natural cannabinoids we know about also have their unique properties.
 Think of cannabinoids as a big bag of jelly beans.
 Some of those jelly beans might taste like boogers, while others could be the tastiest blueberry flavour you’ve ever had.

-Now, instead of different flavours, imagine that those jelly beans all produced a different physiological, psychological, or psychoactive effect.
-Some might get you a little bit high, others make you paranoid, while some of them might combat your lung cancer.
+Instead of different flavours, imagine that those jelly beans all produced a different physiological, psychological, or psychoactive effect.
+Some might get you a bit high, others make you paranoid, while others might combat your lung cancer.

-It’s a full Russian roulette-type situation.
-The smart thing to do is to only eat the jelly beans that you understand, that have been researched, and that other people have had overwhelmingly positive experiences with.
+It’s an entire Russian roulette-type situation.
+The intelligent thing to do is only to eat the jelly beans you understand that have been researched and that other people have had overwhelmingly positive experiences with.

 The Jelly Bean Example Continued

-The example of jelly beans in relation to cannabinoid effects is a particularly useful one.
+The example of jelly beans about cannabinoid effects is a beneficial one.
 Keep in mind the idea of random flavours (effects).

-That said, nobody gets physically addicted to these jelly beans even though a lot of individuals get a habitual or psychological addiction to them.
-Nobody ever dies from their use, and, like them or not, they don’t pose an immediate threat to one’s physical health.
+Nobody gets physically addicted to these jelly beans, even though many individuals have a chronic or psychological addiction.
+Nobody ever dies from their use, and, like them or not, they don’t immediately threaten one’s physical health.

 Even though they’re illegal, people still like to use them.

 The company doesn’t say this, but it’s true.
-Their brilliant legal time found a way to make jelly beans that weren’t quite illegal, though.
-They can still market them like jelly beans, and the general public jumps at the idea of buying them.
+Their brilliant legal time found a way to make jelly beans that weren’t entirely illegal, though.
+They can still market them like jelly beans, and the general public jumps at buying them.

 This is almost exactly the situation with spice and cannabis.